WarlightProgramming/cslbot/COMMANDS.md

 you allow someone explicitly they'll get in even if you use the "ALL" keyword here- or even if you explicitly ban them).

+#### ALLOWED PLAYERS

-**ALLOWED PLAYERS**: A comma-separated list of Warlight IDs of explicitly allowed players.
+A comma-separated list of Warlight IDs of explicitly allowed players.

 *Sample Args*: "3022124041", "1,2,3,4"